MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |Type|DWORD|

 ***Value***
-- **1**: Users will not be able to manually update Power Automate Desktop.
+- **1**: Users will not be able to manually update Power Automate for Desktop.

-## Prevent users accessing Power Automate Desktop using their Microsoft accounts
+## Prevent users accessing Power Automate for desktop using their Microsoft accounts

-Using the following registry entry you can prevent users to login on Power Automate Desktop on their machines using a Microsoft account.
+Using the following registry entry you can prevent users to login on Power Automate for desktop on their machines using a Microsoft account.

 | | |
 |---|---|